 What is an Ambassador?

 Ambassadors play an integral role at JPF, providing the student perspective to organizational campaigns and programmatic decision making.
 Ambassadors exhibit strong leadership skills, unique insight, and passion and dedication to mental health awareness and suicide prevention.
-As extensions of the Foundation, they act as JPF brand and message ambassadors on their campuses.
-Through student-led innovation, community and campus collaboration, and peer messaging, Nine out of Ten Ambassadors contribute to carrying out JPF’s mission of preventing suicide, promoting mental health, and creating a message of hope for young adults.
-In doing so, Ambassadors spread the message of Nine out of Ten on their campuses and in the greater community: Be Aware.
-Speak Up.
-Reach Out. #Helpsomeone.
+As extensions of the Foundation, they act as JPF brand ambassadors, sharing JPF’s mission of preventing suicide, promoting mental health, and creating a message of hope for young adults.

 Expectations and Responsibilities

 Ambassadors serve a 10 month term from the beginning of August to the end of May.
 In that time they will:

 - Represent the Jordan Porco Foundation, its programs, staff, and constituents in an accurate and professional manner